PiwikPRO/plugin-PlatformsReport/README.md

 ## Description

 Includes two new reports: Platforms and Platforms With Versions.

 The **Platforms** report displays visitors by their device type, OS and browser.

 The **Platforms With Versions** report displays the same information, but includes OS version & browser version information.

+The new reports are available via the Visitors > Platforms menu.

 ## Changelog